davidmalawey/openLab/methods.md

 Industrial vendors like AutomationDirect give more consistency in product specs over time, they maintain a single-source manufacturer, and they offer specifications & CAD models that match the product with a guarantee.
 For design engineering it is best to have a full dataset to work with.
 I was pleased with AD having extremely fast free shipping in the USA, and free custom cut lengths including 45 degree angles.
 If you plan your framing design ahead of ordering, they will make all the cuts for you.
 Each supplier may have slightly different profiles that impact a refined design.

+**Resources**
-For examples, I included a few common designs in one GrabCAD upload to see them side-by-side.
+Examples: I included a few common designs in one GrabCAD upload to see them side-by-side.
 You can see [the models from grabCAD here](https://grabcad.com/library/extrusion-variants-3030-1)
+Video: See this video on youtube for an introduction to working with extrusions.

+<iframe width="1250" src="https://www.youtube.com/embed/cLrIE6ltErE" title="Aluminum Extrusions Fundamentals" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Product Links**
 * Amazon, 1 meter lengths [product for 99 usd](https://amzn.to/41P8K1Y)